Background pattern

 Breast cancer

-• Metastatic breast cancer (cancer that has spread to other parts of the body).
+• Breast cancer that has spread to other parts of the body (this is called “metastatic” breast cancer).

-• Naveruclif is used in metastatic breast cancer when at least one other therapy has been tried but was not effective and the case is not suitable for treatment with a group of medications called "anthracyclines".
+• Naveruclif is used in metastatic breast cancer when at least one other therapy has been tried but has not worked and your case is not suitable for treatment with a group of medicines called “anthracyclines”.

-• People with metastatic breast cancer who received Naveruclif when another treatment had failed had a greater chance of experiencing a reduction in tumor size, and lived longer than people who received an alternative treatment.
+• People with metastatic breast cancer who received Naveruclif when another treatment had failed, were more likely to experience a reduction in tumour size, and lived longer than people who received an alternative treatment.

 Pancreatic cancer

-• Naveruclif is used in combination with a medication called gemcitabine if you have metastatic pancreatic cancer (cancer that has spread to other parts of the body).
-People with metastatic pancreatic cancer (cancer that has spread to other parts of the body) who received Naveruclif with gemcitabine in a clinical trial lived longer than people who only received gemcitabine.
+• Naveruclif is used together with a medicine called gemcitabine if you have metastatic pancreatic cancer.
+People with metastatic pancreatic cancer (pancreatic cancer that has spread to other parts of the body) who received Naveruclif with gemcitabine in a clinical trial lived longer than people who only received gemcitabine.

 Lung cancer